CumulusNetworks/docs/content/cumulus-linux-512/Monitoring-and-Troubleshooting/ASIC-Monitoring.md

 cumulus@switch:~$ nv config apply
 ```

 The following example enables the counter rate histogram on swp1 through swp8 and uses the global settings for the minimum boundary size, histogram size, and the sampling interval.
-The histogram monitors all received packet counters on ports 1 through 8 and tallies the delta values of the counters between each polling interval.
+The histogram monitors all received packet counters on ports 1 through 8 and reports the changes in counter data between samples.

 ```
 cumulus@switch:~$ nv set interface swp1-8 telemetry histogram counter counter-type rx-packet